junxit/us-congress-bills-113/metadata.md

 - 2013-07-25 — Introduced in Senate
 - 2013-07-25 — Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2013-07-31 — Committee on Banking, Housing, and Urban Affairs.
+Ordered to be reported with amendments favorably.
+- 2013-12-19 — Committee on Banking, Housing, and Urban Affairs.
+Reported by Senator Johnson SD, with amendments.
+With written report No. 113-129.
+- 2013-12-19 — Committee on Banking, Housing, and Urban Affairs.
+Reported by Senator Johnson SD, with amendments.
+With written report No. 113-129.
+- 2013-12-19 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 275.